-LU-21 The residential character of the Old Town area shall be maintained through appropriate size, location, and scale of buildings; materials used; landscaping; lighting; and other performance standards.
+LU-22 The residential character of the Old Town area shall be maintained through appropriate size, location, and scale of buildings; materials used; landscaping; lighting; and other performance standards.

-LU-22 The Old Town area is not intended to accommodate commercial uses that are more appropriate for areas with a commercial designation and that entail high-volume traffic turnover, large parking areas and/or outdoor storage and display areas.
+LU-23 The Old Town area is not intended to accommodate commercial uses that are more appropriate for areas with a commercial designation and that entail high-volume traffic turnover, large parking areas and/or outdoor storage and display areas.

-LU-23 The Town shall use regulatory controls to preserve the Old Town area as a unique, mixed use area.
+LU-24 The Town shall use regulatory controls to preserve the Old Town area as a unique, mixed use area.

-LU-24 The Zoning Code should be reviewed to determine where a more flexible approach might increase the feasibility of adaptive reuse of old commercial/industrial structures.
+LU-25 The Zoning Code should be reviewed to determine where a more flexible approach might increase the feasibility of adaptive reuse of old commercial/industrial structures.

-LU-25 The mix of zoning in the Old Town area (R-3, OTM, B-1 and INST) should be reviewed.
+LU-26 The mix of zoning in the Old Town area (R-3, OTM, B-1 and INST) should be assessed in light of the purpose of the Old Town designation.

-LU-26 Zoning of the Old Town area should be reviewed with consideration given to converting the Old Town Mixed Use District to an overlay district.
+LU-27 Zoning of the Old Town area should be reviewed with consideration given to converting the Old Town Mixed Use District to an overlay district.